Making yourself & others happy with Kaizen11th June 2016

 Yes, you did read that!
-He needs to RDC onto the server, start up SQL management studio, load up T-SQL, alter it for the search terms and then execute it, just to find results because the support system doesn't do it.
+He needs to remote desktop onto the server, start up SQL management studio, load up T-SQL, alter it for the search terms and then execute it, just to find results because the support system doesn't do it.

 So what did I do about it?
-Well, a few years ago we knocked up a product in a hackathon that searched the web, our support system (or any databases) and indexed files across the network.
+Well, a few years ago we knocked up a product in a hackathon that searched the web, our support system (or any databases) and indexed files across the network (a bit like the defunct Google Desktop, but better of course).
 This then aggregated the results on a Google style webpage.
 It was awesome but never put to good use.